cyberis/org/README.md

 You probably don't want to use this yet, but you are very welcome to contribute.

-My first goal is implement [structure editing](http://orgmode.org/manual/Structure-editing.html).
+The first goal is to implement [structure editing](http://orgmode.org/manual/Structure-editing.html).

 ## Functionality so far